miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 ### getTokenAccountsByDelegate

-Returns all SPL Token accounts by approved Delegate.
+Returns all Solarti Token accounts by approved Delegate.

 #### Parameters: